Reading Time: 17 minutes

 Nearby City: Roseburg, OR, Central Point, OR, Klamath Falls, OR, Medford, OR, Altamont, OR, Bend, OR, Ashland, OR, Springfield, OR.

-Crescent Lake lies on the Cascade Range on the eastern side in Klamath County, Oregon.
-It is a natural lake formed in a glacial deposit.
-Crescent Lake got its name for its crescent-like shape.
+Crescent Lake is another best and prettiest lakes in Oregon that lies on the Cascade Range on the eastern side of Klamath County, Oregon.
+It is a natural lake formed in a glacial deposit and got its name for its crescent-like shape.

-The lake has marvelous views and an excellent place for mountain biking, hiking, and horseback riding.
+This Oregon lake has marvelous views and is an excellent place for mountain biking, hiking, and horseback riding.
 The Crescent Lake area has many trails and areas for off-road vehicles.

 Best time to visit: All year round